The electronic patient record (ePA)

 You can access your electronic patient record in two ways:

-• ePA app: the ePA app on your smartphone or tablet allows you to read the documents saved in your ePA as well as to upload, approve or even delete new data.
+- ePA app: the ePA app on your smartphone or tablet allows you to read the documents saved in your ePA as well as to upload, approve or even delete new data.

-• Your health insurance provider’s desktop app: this offers the same range of functions on a PC or laptop as the app for mobile devices.
+- Your health insurance provider’s desktop app: this offers the same range of functions on a PC or laptop as the app for mobile devices.

-But even if you do not want to use the ePA app yourself, you can still have an electronic patient record and authorize your doctor to complete it.
-You can use your electronic medical data card (eGK) and a corresponding PIN from your health insurance provider to authorize medical practices to access your electronic patient record, populate it with data via the practice information system and view the data in it.
+If you have statutory health insurance, you require your electronic medical data (eGK) and the associated PIN provided by your health insurance fund.
+You can then authorize medical practices to access your electronic patient record, populate it with data via the practice information system and view the data in it.

 On changing health insurance provider, ePA data can be taken with you in just a few clicks.